Presentation and Poster Accessibility Guidelines

 Electronic access to presentations and posters

 Many individuals who are blind or visually impaired rely on electronic versions of slides or posters in order to access the content.
-We ask Tapia presenters to upload a version of your slides or poster to Google Drive by Wednesday, September 18, 2019.
-Be sure to put your presentation in the folder for the correct time slot.
+Tapia presenters will be asked to upload a version of your slides or poster before the conference.
 The presentations will be shared with individuals who need electronic copies of materials.
-It is fine to upload the draft version of your presentation, as the draft is better than not sharing anything.
 Learn more about making pdfs and other documents accessible to people with disabilities.